andys8/smack-stack-overview/README.md

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/cassandra.png?raw=true" alt="Cassandra">

-* NoSQL
-* Wide Column Store
-* linear, horizontal scaling
-* No single point of failure
-* Performance
-* Connectors for spark and mesos
-* Possible to be used accross multiple data centers
+Cassandra is NoSQL database.
+It is wide column store and can be seen as two-dimensional key value store.
+Cassandra set of query operations is limited in order to gurantee performance and linear, horizontal scaling.
+There is no single point of failure and it's possible to be used across multiple data centers.

 ## Kafka